Local Housing Allowance (LHA)

 Local Housing Allowance (LHA) is used to work out how much housing benefit you get if you rent from a private landlord.

-It does not apply if you live in a property if you:
+It does not apply if you live in a property that you:

 - Rent from the Council

 - Rent from a charity or voluntary organisation who provide you with support, counselling or supervision

 - Live in a caravan, houseboat or hostel